 - Selected Publications

 Ewert, D. (2020).
 Extensive reading for statistical learning.
-In.
-R. Sandler and M. Dressman (Eds.)
-Handbook on Informal Language Learning.
-Boston: Wiley Publishing.
+Chapter 26 in M. Dressman and R. W. Sadler (Eds.)
+The Handbook of Informal Language Learning, First Edition.
+John Wiley & Sons Ltd.

 Ewert, D. (2018).
 Teacher and Tutor Conferencing.
 The TESOL Encyclopedia of English Language Teaching.
 First Edition.
 J. I. Liontas (Ed).
 John Wiley & Sons, Inc.